roman-milk/roman-milk.github.io/the-apartment.md

  "Take it out, Danny," she ordered.
 "Quick, pull it out and come on her.
 You can put it straight back in.
 You'll be stiff for hours!"

  Daniel gulped and his eyes rolled in his head.
 "Oh shit..." he hissed but still managed to pull clear of Susan's opening just as the first spurt gushed from the eye of his cock.
-Report_Story #2